helloworld0000red/DCppRat/README.md

 # DCppRat
 Discord Rat similar to pysilon and moom825 discord rat 2.0 but in c++

+# Features

+1. Startup with task schedular (requires to run as admin if option is enabled runs as admin by default)
+2. Mutex Closes if already running on the system
+3. screenshot
+4. reverse shell with cmd
+5. shutdown
+6. restart
+7. forkbomb + rickroll cmd
+8. kill itself
+9. request admin
+10. bsod with usermode
+11. enable / disable task manger
+12. enable / disable reset
+13. pause any process makeing it unresponsive
+14. Idk man

 # todo
 1. crit/uncrit process
 2. get ip